 Supplemental health and accident insurance is strongly recommended.
 The UH Medical Plan is designed for students and is generally less expensive than most other health insurance plans.
-Applications can be obtained from the Nurse-Educator located at the Campus Center on the Main Campus.
+Applications can be obtained from the Nurse-Educator located at the Campus Center on the Upper Campus, or from the Information Center in Building 378 on the Manono Campus.